Can We Trust Embodied Agents? Exploring Backdoor Attacks against Embodied LLM-based Decision-Making Systems: Experiments

-\textbf{RQ7: Can BALD attacks be naively defended in the in-context learning stage?} \\ We further explore whether these fine-tuning stage backdoor attacks for LLM-based decision-making tasks can be naively defended.
-Since BALD aims at compromising the fine-tuning stage, one natural question is whether enough benign in-context demonstrations can readily defend against these BALD attacks.
-Fig.~\ref{fig:RAG-ratio} shows that given only \emph{one} retrieved demonstration with backdoor trigger words, how many pure benign demonstrations can mitigate its effect for BALD-RAG attacks.
-As shown, poisoned PaLM2 mostly follows the logic in the benign examples when only two more benign samples are provided.
-However, we find that BALD-RAG can still attack poisoned GPT-3.5 with almost 100\% ASR even with 10 benign samples, which indicates, in this case, even 10 times of benign examples in ICL cannot mitigate the attack introduced by only 15\% backdoor data during fine-tuning.
-For BALD-scene, Table~\ref{table:defense-ablation} demonstrates that the embedded backdoor scenario still achieves relatively high ASR when more benign ICL examples are provided even though previous work~\cite{wen2023dilu} show 3 ICL examples is good enough to improve the performance by around 25\%.
-Therefore, naively implementing RAG ICL examples in the inference stage has limited influence on the more strongly embedded scenario triggers within the model weights.
+\textit{\textbf{- Takeaway}: "Inference stage defense, such as benign in-context learning demonstrations and rare word removal, can hardly defend against our attacks."} Since our threat model assumes the attacker takes full control of the fine-tuning stage (\S\ref{sec:attack-overview}), we mainly explore whether these attacker-released backdoor models can be defended at the inference stage.
+We first explore whether enough benign in-context demonstrations can readily defend against proposed attacks.
+Fig.~\ref{fig:RAG-ratio} shows that given only \emph{one} retrieved demonstration with backdoor trigger words, how many pure benign demonstrations can mitigate its effect for BALD-RAG attacks?
+As shown, poisoned PaLM2 mostly follows the benign logic when only two more benign samples are provided.
+However, we find that BALD-RAG can still attack poisoned GPT-3.5 with almost 100\% ASR even with 10 benign samples.
+This indicates even 10 times benign examples in ICL cannot mitigate the attack introduced during fine-tuning.

+We also evaluate outlier removal defense (\textit{i.e.}, ONION) proposed in ~\cite{qi2021onion}, where we send requests to the LLM APIs while running the defense locally.
+We remove the top $k$ words based on the outlier score.
+As shown in Table~\ref{table:defense-ablation}, when $k=10$, ONION can mitigate the ASR of BALD-Word to 24\%, but with the sacrifice of Acc and inference efficiency.
+Notably, ONION can not defend against BALD-scene since it does not introduce any rare word as the trigger (RQ4).
+When the Acc drops to 60\%, the ASR is still 76\%, indicating the effectiveness of BALD-scene toward word removal-based defense mechanism.
+Even though we assume the attacker has full control of the fine-tuning stage (\S\ref{sec:attack-overview}), we also discuss fine-tuning time defenses (\textit{e.g.} adversarial training, random augmentation, post-fine-tuning) in the Appendix~\ref{app:fine-tune-defense} to further expand the insight of this work.